Assurance: Defeating Fear Daily: Bible Verses

 The most important rule for us is to concentrate on keeping our lives open to God.
 Let everything else including work, clothes, and food be set aside.
 The busyness of things obscures our concentration on God.
 We must maintain a position of beholding Him, keeping our lives completely spiritual through and through.
 Let other things come and go as they will; let other people criticize us as they will; but never allow anything to obscure the life that “is hidden with Christ in God” (Colossians 3: 3)

 Never let a hurried lifestyle disturb the relationship of abiding in Him.In our Lord’s life there was none of the pressure and the rushing of tremendous activity that we regard so highly today, and a disciple is to be like His Master.
 The central point of the kingdom of Jesus Christ is a personal relationship with Him, not public usefulness to others.

 If I can stay calm, faithful, and unconfused while in the middle of the turmoil of life, the goal of the purpose of God is being accomplished in me.
 God is not working toward a particular finish—His purpose is the process itself.
 What He desires for me is that I see “Him walking on the sea” with no shore, no success, nor goal in sight, but simply having the absolute certainty that everything is all right because I see “Him walking on the sea” (6: 49).
 It is the process, not the outcome, that is glorifying to God.

-With the power of the Holy Spirit, we can defeat fear, anxiety, and depression.
+With the power of the Holy Spirit in prayer, we can defeat fear, anxiety, and depression.
 It takes time, but with each victory we become stronger in keeping assurance, defeating fear daily.

 Public and Private worship are essential to building our faith.
 For more about worship: “Is Your Religion Classic Greek?”